 The initiative, Veterans Helping Veterans, helps develop programs best suited to the support of fellow Veterans and Veteran families.
 We all want to get to a better place.
 A place of security, camaraderie, empathy and purpose – together.

 Today, we are expanding our facility, networking into new communities, growing our programs and reaching out to more Veterans than we thought possible.
-Our tremendous growth and success in providing assistance to nearly 500 individual Veterans and Veteran families is thanks to our donors, hardworking staff and volunteers and Association Members.
+Our tremendous growth and success in providing assistance to nearly 500 individual Veterans and Veteran families is thanks to our donors, hardworking staff, volunteers, and Association Members.

 “At the Veterans Association Food Bank, Veterans have found a sense of purpose and support that has helped change lives.